Netflix released the trailer for ‘Diana: The Musical.’ Some aren’t sure the world needs it

 The controversial clip, which was shared by the streaming giant on Thursday, portrays numerous key events in the life of the princess — including her wedding to Prince Charles and the birth of Prince William — and explores her complex relationship with Britain’s royal family and the world’s media.

-The musical was being previewed in the United States last year but performances were stopped due to the coronavirus pandemic which forced theatres to close.
+The musical was being previewed in the United States last year but performances were stopped due to the coronavirus pandemic that forced theaters to close.
 Netflix is now set to stream a film of the production, which will return to Broadway in December.

 Scenes in the trailer depict the princess spinning around in circles, curtsying in front of reigning monarch Queen Elizabeth II and vowing to “light the world.”
 In one scene, a bemused Prince Charles clutches a newspaper — its front page reading: “Diana driven to five suicide bids by Charles.”